data.table internalsR/spread2.R

 objects by their pixel location, increasing.

-Then, of course, sorting any vectorized arguments (e.g., maxSize
+Then, of course, sorting any vectorized arguments (e.g., maxSize) accordingly.

 then individual events can overlap with one another, i.e., allow